jinlab-washu/Jin-lab.manual/rclone.md

 6. Enter client id and secret (if applicable)

-7. Enter value for acess type from selection that appears.
+7. Enter value for access type from selection that appears.

     E.g. 1-Full access